Lights

 SpotLight

 This is a directional light source, where rays originate from a single point.
-They diverge outwards in the shape of a cone, and so become dimmer with distance.
+They diverge outward in the shape of a cone, and so become dimmer with distance.
 These properties are available:

 • location (SFVec3f) - The point that the rays originate from.